-Set forth below is information relating to the 2006 Annual Meeting of Shareholders of the Registrant.
+Set forth below is information relating to a Special Meeting of Shareholders of the Registrant.

-The annual meeting was called to order at 11:00 A.M., May 8, 2006.
-Represented at the meeting, in person or by proxy, were shares representing 180,932,470 votes, approximately 93.4% of the votes represented by issued and outstanding shares entitled to vote.
+A special meeting of shareholders was held on August 3, 2006.
+Represented at the meeting, in person or by proxy, were shares representing 536,792,998 votes, approximately 92.3% of the votes represented by issued and outstanding shares entitled to vote.